CallejaGit/node_ws/README.md

 # node_ws

-This repo contains catkin workspace and the packages for ART
+This repo contains catkin workspace containing the packages for ART

-Start by looking at src folder
+There is one package for all nodes called art_nodes in located node_ws/src/art_nodes

+All cpp files should be saved in node_ws/src/art_nodes/src.
+It needs to be build, follow the ReadMe at node_ws/src/art_nodes

 ## For Future Reference